 By Guest Blogger, Tiffany Harper

 Instead of going to a breeder, you’ve decided to save an abandoned soul.
-Still, there are a few points to think about ahead of adopting a dog.
+Still, there are a few points to consider ahead of adopting a dog.
 Before going into the actual article, ask yourself if you’re ready to commit to a pet fully.
 And if so, is a dog the best choice for you?
-Don’t get us wrong, having a dog in your life may be one of the best decisions you ever made in your life.
+Don’t get us wrong, having a dog in your life may be one of the best decisions you have ever made in your life.
 But it’s best to make sure that’s what you want.

 A dog is a small monetary investment

-The second idea to consider is how much time and energy you can give to your dog?
+The second idea to consider is how much time and energy you can give your dog?
 Remember, dogs are pack animals and need exercise, socialization, and training.
 For instance, if you’re traveling for extended periods, you should look for a dog sitter or a family member that can spot you from time to time.
 Try to imagine how does your future look with a dog in it:

 - Will you spend time with it, or are you going to pass him from one dog sitter to another?